manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 Fired for all keys when a key is released.
 - [mousemove](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousemove_event)

-Besides listening to existing events available in the DOM, we can also use listeners for custom events, which can be sent using [dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent)
+Besides listening to existing events available in the DOM, we can also use listeners for custom events, and sends events using [dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent)

 ## Assignments